AlphaBeth/micronaut-vs-spring/README.md

 at compile time to avoid reflection and runtime proxies, so we need to add some annotation processors to our code.

+## Demo 2.
+Creating beans.

+Spring have a lot of configuration methods: annotation based, source code config, groovy config, xml...
+In Micronaut only annotation based/source code configs are present.
+It's because of Microunaut's nature - it generates Java classes for bean definitions and they register themselves in static initialize blocks.